iamJpRowan/obsidian-plugin-template/README.md

 The linting configuration (`eslint.config.mjs`) matches Obsidian's plugin submission requirements.

+### Pre-commit Hooks

+The template uses Husky and lint-staged to automatically lint your code before commits:

+- **Automatic Setup**: Git hooks are installed automatically when you run `npm install`
+- **Fast Linting**: Only lints staged files (not the entire codebase)
+- **Auto-fix**: Automatically fixes linting errors when possible
+- **Prevents Bad Commits**: Stops commits with unfixable linting errors

+This ensures code quality and prevents CI failures due to linting issues.

 ### TypeScript Path Aliases

 The template includes a `@/*` path alias pointing to `src/*`: